-- How a teacher can become a Level 0 Coach in Orienteering.
-One of the best ways of preparing yourself to run an effective orienteering programme in your school is to become an accredited level 0 coach.
-Click here to find out more on the following attachment to find out more: Becoming a Level O Orienteering Coach
+- How a teacher can become a Orienteering Instructor (previously Level 0 coach).
+One of the best ways of preparing yourself to run an effective orienteering programme in your school is to become an accredited Orienteering Instructor coach.
+Click here to find out more on the following attachment to find out more: Becoming an Orienteering instructor

-The Beginning Coaching General Principles online course has been developed to assist new coaches improve their basic coaching skills, in particular, those coaches working with children.
+The Community coaching General Principles online course has been developed to assist new coaches improve their basic coaching skills, in particular, those coaches working with children.

 Coaches can complete the course in their own time, from the comfort of their own home.
 It is initially being made available free of charge to Australian coaches by the Australian Sports Commission.

 The course contains five modules, covering a range of general coaching topics, including the role and responsibilities expected of a coach, planning, safety, working with parents, communication, group management and inclusive coaching practices when working with people with a disability or special population groups.

 The course takes approximately 6 hours to complete with assessment included at the end of each module.

 The Beginning Coaching General Principles course is available from the Australian Sports Commission's new online learning portal for more information on the course, and to enrol.

 Who to contact if you wish to become an Orienteering Instructor?